nsusenixsubmission/usenix2019/README.md

 ## Dynamic analysis/MobileSubstrate Tweak/binddetours:
 Dynamic analysis module for catching and analyzing the network service in iOS app on the fly.
 ## Dynamic analysis/top 1300 analysis result:
-Result of dynamic analysis for top 1300 apps
+Result of dynamic analysis for top 1300 apps.

 ## Static analysis/IDAPython:
 IDA plugins, static analysis module for building call hierarchy and object reference graph.